kelvinz/code-notes/courses/spark_docs.md

 Use the Happy Face patch to make something happen while the user makes a happy face.
 The Happy Face patch detects movements across the face, such as the movement of the corners of the mouth and raising eyebrows.
 	face => output

+*Surprised Face*
+Use the Surprised Face patch to make something happen while the user makes a surprised face.
+	face => output